mafalda99laracga/nextgen_ansible_advanced_homework/README.md

 ansible localhost -m os_auth
 ansible localhost -m os_user_info
 ```
+- NOTE.
+These previous OSP steps for workstation is launched with setup-workstation role using site-setup-prereqs.yaml Play from control machine.
 - Finally, prepare your workstation for ssh (Lab 09_01)
 ```
 cd ~/.ssh